alias8/webpack-tutorial/readme.md

 3. What does modernizr-loader and post-css loader do?
 4. how does SSR work?
 5. how to get CSS modules working?
+6. are node_modules libraries exported as already polyfilled?

 Notes / things learned:
 1. Tree shaking only works when minification happens